To build a Birdhouse

 The birdhouse design I choseClassic design with red-white house painting

-In 2023, sadly no tenants moved in.
+In 2024, sadly no tenants moved in.
 It was only later that I found in a document issued by NABU (The Nature And Biodiversity Conservation Union Germany) that bright colors should be avoided when painting birdhouses, as birds prefer environments where they can stay hidden and secure with their young.
 Seems like a reasonable choice!
-Maybe also the timing of placing the birdhouse outside might not have been ideal - NABU offers advice on this topic as well.
+Maybe also the timing of placing the birdhouse outside might not have been ideal.

 Painting the housePrimary coating in white